Residual Diffusion Bridge Model for Image Restoration: Related Work

 \section{Related Work}

 Denoising diffusion models~\cite{songscore,songdenoising} were initially developed for image generation.
-Methods such as DiffIR~\cite{xia2023diffir}, DvSR~\cite{whang2022deblurring}, and SR3~\cite{zamir2020learning} directly repurpose diffusion models conditioned on degraded images for image restoration task, which suffers from performance bottlenecks due to the task incompatibility.
+Methods such as DiffIR~\cite{xia2023diffir}, DvSR~\cite{whang2022deblurring}, and SR3~\cite{zamir2020learning} directly repurpose diffusion models conditioned on degraded images for image restoration task, suffering from performance bottlenecks for task incompatibility.
 I2SB~\cite{liu20232} and ColdDiffusion~\cite{bansal2023cold} bypass explicit noise perturbations and instead learn a degraded diffusion process directly via the network.
-Furthermore, RDDM~\cite{liu2024residual}, ReShift~\cite{yue2024efficient}, and DiffUIR~\cite{zheng2024selective} incorporate degradation distributions into the perturbation kernels to explicitly characterize degradation-aware diffusion processes.
+Besides, RDDM~\cite{liu2024residual}, ResShift~\cite{yue2024efficient}, ResFusion~\cite{shi2024resfusion}, and DiffUIR~\cite{zheng2024selective} incorporate prior distributions into the perturbation kernels to explicitly characterize degradation-aware diffusion processes.
 Moreover, IRSDE~\cite{luo2023image} employs a mean-reverting process to enforce diffusion trajectories that regress toward noisy degraded images with stationary variance.
-Additionally, DDBM~\cite{zhoudenoising}, BBDM~\cite{li2023bbdm} and GOUB~\cite{yue2024image} further apply Doob’s $h$-transform to remove terminal noise, offering a tractable alternative to pave the probability path that connects degraded and clean images, thereby achieving remarkable restoration performance.
-Flow matching~\cite{lipman2023flow,liuflow} discards the stochastic noise and constructs the deterministic distribution transition path, thereby facilitating the optimal transport~\cite{zhu2025diffusion}.
-In contrast, our RDBM introduces the residual to modulate perturbation, enabling spatially adaptive restoration.
-Besides, our model can extend to these diffusion bridge models and flow matching in specific settings.
+DDBM~\cite{zhoudenoising}, BBDM~\cite{li2023bbdm} and GOUB~\cite{yue2024image} further apply Doob’s $h$-transform to remove terminal noise, offering a tractable alternative to pave the probability path that connects degraded and clean images, thereby achieving remarkable restoration performance.
+Flow matching~\cite{lipman2023flow,liuflow,erbach2025solving} discards the stochastic noise and constructs the deterministic distribution transition path, thereby facilitating the optimal transport~\cite{zhu2025diffusion}.
+In contrast, our RDBM introduces the residual to modulate noise perturbation, enabling spatially adaptive restoration.
+Besides, RDBM can extend to these diffusion bridge models and flow matching in specific settings.